demisto/demisto-sdk/README.md

 ### [Lint](https://github.com/demisto/demisto-sdk/tree/master/docs/lint_command.md)

-Run lintings (flake8, mypy, pylint, bandit) and pytest. pylint and pytest will run within all the docker images of an integration/script.
+Run lintings (flake8, mypy, pylint, bandit, vulture) and pytest. pylint and pytest will run within all the docker images of an integration/script.
 Meant to be used with integrations/scripts that use the folder (package) structure.
 Will lookup up what docker image to use and will setup the dev dependencies and file in the target folder.
 **Arguments**:
 * **-d DIR, --dir DIR**